-America’s story began in Europe at a time when symbiotic state-church powers owned land and people, controlled ideas, and crushed those who opposed their authority.
+The United States America’s story began in Europe at a time when symbiotic state-church powers owned land and people, controlled ideas, and attempted to crush those who opposed their authority.

-By 1517, the Protestant Reformation coincided with revolts throughout Europe that displaced and decimated economies and populations, caused widespread famine and disease, and propagated general confusion and distrust about the authority of the government and the church.
+By 1517, the Protestant Reformation coincided with revolts throughout Europe that displaced and decimated economies and populations, led to widespread famine and disease, and helped propagate general confusion and distrust about the authority of the government and the church.
 The Inquisition, The Thirty Years’ War, The Eight Wars of Religion in France, among other conflicts, were not entirely resolved by the edicts or treaties that followed.

 People continued to kill in the name of God.
-From the thirteenth to the seventeenth centuries, Christians slaughtered hundreds of thousands of Christians.
+From the 13th to the 17th centuries, self-describing Christians would slaughter generations other self-describing Christians.

 By 1620, the Great Migration of Puritans leaving England had begun.
 Among them was John Winthrop, who helped found the Massachusetts Bay Colony and was its first governor.
 Winthrop metaphorically invoked a phrase from Jesus’s Sermon on the Mount (Matt 5:14), purposing this new colony as a “city upon a hill.”
 To accomplish this, Winthrop and fellow colonial leaders believed the civil government must prevent error in the church.
-Paradoxically, Winthrop’s societal construct was no different from that which he fled.
+Paradoxically, Winthrop’s societal construct was similar to that from which he fled.

 Roger Williams, an English clergyman and scholar, who had witnessed the turmoil between King Charles and Parliament knew that religious freedom was impossible in Winthrop’s societal model.
 He insisted that government must be entirely separate from a person’s relationship with God.
 He argued that governmental authority could not interpret God’s law and any kind of forced worship “stinks in God’s nostrils.”
 Involving the government in the church, he contended, would corrupt the church.

-The colonial leaders viewed Williams’s ideas as a threat and the General Court of the Massachusetts Bay Colony exiled him, threatening to kill him.
+The colonial leaders viewed Williams’ ideas as a threat and the General Court of the Massachusetts Bay Colony exiled him, and threatened to kill him.
 Williams fled during the harsh winter of January 1636.
 He wrote that he didn’t know “what Bread or Bed did meane” for nearly four months and that he would have died were it not for “the ravens,” his Indian friends.

 Isolated, alone, and homeless, Williams made his way to Narragansett Bay.
 He purchased land from the Narragansett Indians and named it Providence, expressing his “sense of God’s merciful providence unto me in my distress, I called the place Providence, I desired it might be a shelter for persons distressed for conscience.”American identity would forever be shaped by the struggle brought to its shores: how to delineate individual freedom from governmental authority and how to legalize a separation between the church and government.